![]() |

 died 8 February 1748/9 and was buried in the family vault at Mullaghbracke

-(Armagh), where he was commemorated by a memorial inscription.
-His will was proved in 1749.
+(Armagh), where he was commemorated by a memorial inscription; his will was proved in Dublin in 1749.
+His wife died in 1737.

 Acheson,